 Although the Baths of Caracalla are less crowded than some of the more well-known ancient sites (the Colosseum, the Roman Forum, the Palatine Hill), it may still be worth booking your tickets in advance, especially if you are visiting Rome during the high season and the school holidays.

-Find out more: skip-the-line ticket for the Baths of Caracalla.
+👉 More info: skip-the-line ticket for the Baths of Caracalla

-If you are a history buff and want to learn more about the baths and ancient Rome, Captain Ulysses recommends this guided tour: Guided tour of the Baths of Caracalla and the Circus Maximus.
+If you are a history buff and want to learn more about the baths and ancient Rome, Captain Ulysses recommends this guided tour: guided tour of the Baths of Caracalla and the Circus Maximus (private or shared).

 🎟️ Activities: as for booking visits and tourist activities, Captain Ulysses recommends three websites: GetYourGuide , Tiqets and Civitatis.
 Guided tours, cruises, skip-the-line tickets, tourist activities… there’s plenty to choose from!